CGCookie/blender-addon-updater/README.md

 updater.remove_pre_update_patterns = [ ]
 ```

-This would sill add in *new* files present in the update not present in the local install.
+This would still add in *new* files present in the update not present in the local install.
 For this reason, this actually may be a valid setup if used in conjunction with clean_install set to True, which simulates a fresh install.
 When clean_install = True, these patterns are effectively rendered pointless, so it's still better to not define them in the way above.

 **Addon contains only py files, no resources (e.g. json files, images, blends), and against better judgment, not even licenses or readme files**

 In this example, we only need to worry about replacing the python files with the new python files.
 By default, this demo addon is configured so that new py files and pyc files will overwrite old files with matching paths/names in the local install.
 This is accomplished by setting `updater.overwrite_patterns = ["*.py","*.pyc"]` in the operator file.
 You could also be more explicit and specify all files which may be overwritten via `updater.overwrite_patterns = ["__init__.py", "module.py", "*.pyc"]` for example (noting the "*.pyc" is still there to ensure all caches are flushed).

-Note that if in the future, a file is renamed e.g. from module.py to new_module.py, when the update runs (and assuming remove_pre_update_patterns has been left to it's empty list default), then the updater will copy in the new_module.py into the local install, while also leaving the previous version's module.py in place.
+Note that if in the future, a file is renamed e.g. from module.py to new_module.py, when the update runs (and assuming `remove_pre_update_patterns` has been left to it's empty list default), then the updater will copy in the new_module.py into the local install, while also leaving the previous version's module.py in place.
 The result will have both the module.py and new_module.py file in place.

 If you wanted to future proof your updater to ensure no old python files are left around due to a changes in structure or filenames, it would be safe to instead set `updater.remove_pre_update_patterns = ["*.py","*.pyc"]` meaning all python files and cached files will always be removed prior to updating.
 After the update completes, the only python files that will be present are those that came directly from the update itself.